Merchant Account FAQ

 Q: Why is my Social Security Number required?

-The SSN requirement is part of the Know Your Customer policy (Patriot Act/Anti-Money Laundering Act).
-This policy ensures that monies are not being raised for nefarious reasons, therefore, certain information is required to protect all parties involved (organization, processing vendor and GiveSmart).
-This is a federal requirement that we need to follow in order to remain PCI compliant, as well as, protecting your organization from someone creating processing accounts fraudulently under the organization or signers name.
-This information is required by our Merchant Provider sponsor bank, Wells Fargo, to abide by the BSA/AML CIP regulations for collecting on all signers.
+This policy ensures that monies are not being raised for nefarious reasons.
+Therefore, certain information is required to protect all parties involved (organization, processing vendor, and GiveSmart).
+This is a federal requirement that GiveSmart must follow to remain PCI compliant and protect your organization from someone creating processing accounts fraudulently under the organization or account owner/signer's name.
+This information is required by our Merchant Provider sponsor bank, Wells Fargo/Pathword, to abide by the BSA/AML CIP regulations for collecting on all signers.

-At this time, having the SSN requirement for creating a merchant account has been demonstrated to be an effective means of discouraging criminal use of these merchant accounts and remains one of the easiest ways for financial institutions to comply with US government regulations regarding the verification of customer identity and fraud prevention.
+At this time, having the SSN requirement for creating a merchant account has been demonstrated to be an effective means of discouraging criminal use of these merchant accounts.
+It remains one of the easiest ways for financial institutions to comply with US government regulations regarding the verification of customer identity and fraud prevention.

 For additional information on this requirement, please visit the FFIEC website.

 Special Note: Providing the required personal information on the application will not make the signer personally liable for the account.
 Once you submit your merchant account application, the information you provide will be checked against the list of Specially Designated Nationals (SDNs) and similar lists maintained by the U.S. government.
-This will not result in a hard inquiry on your credit report, nor will it affect your credit score.
-The SSN requirement is used for verification purposes and the information is fully encrypted upon submission.
+This will not result in a hard inquiry on your credit report or affect your credit score.
+The SSN requirement is used for verification purposes, and the information is fully encrypted upon submission.

-Q: What address should I list on the merchant application if we only have a PO Box, no brick and mortar?
+Q: What address should I list on the merchant application if we only have a PO Box and no brick-and-mortar physical location?

-CardConnect is required, per card brand regulations and the Know Your Customer policy, to have a physical location on each application.
-In lieu of a PO Box, a board member or your executive director’s home address can be used.
-Additional documentation may be required.
+Fiserv is required to have a physical location on each application per card brand regulations and the Know Your Customer policy.
+Instead of a PO Box or shipping retail location, the signer's (a board member or executive director) home address can be used.
+Additional documentation, typically the signer's driver's license, will be required.

-Definitely!
-Below are some recommended tips while filling out the merchant application.
+Below are some tips the signer/account owner should note when filling out the merchant application.

 Tips & Recommendation

-Legal Name and Tax ID must match in order to prevent issues with IRS Backup Withholding.
+The exact Legal Name and Tax ID must match to prevent IRS Backup Withholding (BUW) issues.

-• Once the documents are processed your organization will see the percentage being withheld stop.
+• Once CardConenct processes the documents, your organization will see the percentage being withheld stop.

-• The funds that were then withheld are not released until they file that year impacts taxes (e.g. 2022 funding would reflect when they complete their taxes in 2023)
+• The funds that were then withheld during the BUW are not released until your organization files that year's impacted taxes (e.g. 2022 funding would reflect when you complete your taxes in 2023).

-This is your organization's DBA “Doing Business As” name, if different from the Legal Name.
+Your organization's “Doing Business As” (DBA) name may be different from its Legal Name.

-Special Note: This name will appear on donor credit card statements, in addition to your campaign homepage, public page footers, and automated receipts sent to guests and donors.
-It’s important that the DBA is easily recognizable by your donors to prevent chargebacks.
+Special Note: The DBA name will appear on donor credit card statements, your campaign homepage, public page footers, and automated receipts sent to guests and donors.
+It’s important that your donors easily recognize the DBA to prevent chargebacks.

 Voided Check/Bank Verification Letter